Other Compliance Issues

 - All SDSU Research Foundation staff, PIs, project directors and entities working on behalf of SDSURF are subject to these guidelines and policies, and adhering to SDSU Information Security policies and procedures, including periodic Security Awareness Orientation training.

-- Non-research foundation (personal) information (both electronic and non-electronic), such as personal credit reports, personal bank statements, or even contact information from a synchronized cell phone or PDA should not be stored on SDSURF systems as SDSURF does not assume responsibility for securing this information and many systems may not be secured for this information by default.
-Personal information does not just pertain to first party personal information (yours), but also to any third party personal information (someone else’s).
+- Non-research foundation personal information both electronic and non-electronic, such as personal credit reports, personal bank statements, or even contact information from a synchronized cell phone or PDA should not be stored on SDSURF systems as SDSURF does not assume responsibility for securing this information and many systems may not be secured for this information by default.
+Personal information does not just pertain to first party personal information (yours), but also to any third-party personal information (someone else’s).

-x.
+xii.
 E-Mail Services

 It is each account user’s responsibility to manage e-mail messages classified as official communications in accordance with CSU, SDSU and SDSU Research Foundation records management policies.
 E-mail is not a good archival system for important documents.
 Employees should work with their supervisors and IT Help Desk to determine the best method for preserving and managing e-mail messages that contain information that should be classified as an official record.

-xi.
+xiii.
 Intellectual Property

-xii.
+xiv.
 Research Integrity/Regulatory Compliance

-- Animal Care and Use Program
+xv.
+Animal Care and Use Program

-SDSU is committed to ensuring the humane care and use of all animals associated with its research and teaching programs.
+SDSU Research Foundation and SDSU is committed to ensuring the humane care and use of all animals associated with its research and teaching programs.
 Stringent federal laws and policies, such as the federal Animal Welfare Act, regulate the use of animals in research.
 The SDSU Animal Care and Use Program meets or exceeds all requirements through oversight by the Office of Laboratory Animal Care and the Institutional Animal Care and Use Committee.
 The Animal Care and Use Program has two components:

 - Office of Laboratory Animal Care (OLAC)